berenslab/mini-atlas/README.md

 4. Run `patch-seq-data-load.ipynb` to load all our data and package together into a convenient Python object.
 The result is saved as a .pickle file.
 5. Run `ttype-assignment.ipynb` to assign all cells to the t-types.
 The result is saved as a .pickle file.
 This notebook also produces several supplementary figures.
 6. The remaining notebooks load the .pickle files and produce individual figures.
 They can be run in any order.

+## Errata

+After the paper was published we realized that the morphological reconstruction for the `20171207sample1` neuron is wrong (it is a slighly modified copy of another neuron).
+We do not update the data here so that our analysis can be reproduced exactly.
+But for any follow-up analysis we recommend to delete the corresponding reconstruction and to mark this neuron as non-reconstructed in the meta data CSV table.